PHuhn/WordPress-Child-Theme-Addons/README.md

 # WordPress-Child-Theme-Addons

-This is a template for a WordPress child theme with a few custom addons.
+This is a template for a WordPress child theme with a number of custom addons.

 The addons are as follows:
 - gc_get_season (PHP function)